-Mars Area School District notifies parents and students via its telephone/e-mail notification system as soon as a decision is made.
+Mars Area School District notifies parents/guardians and students via its telephone/e-mail notification system as soon as a decision is made.
 (Note: The District makes every effort to avoid making calls between the hours of 11 p.m. and 6 a.m., when possible.)
-Please note that depending on call volume, the notification system may take several minutes to contact all District parents.
-Parents are encouraged to monitor the District’s website as well as local radio and television news stations for the latest closing/delay information.
+Please note that depending on call volume, the notification system may take several minutes to contact all District parents/guardians/guardians.
+Parents/guardians are encouraged to monitor the District’s website as well as local radio and television news stations for the latest closing/delay information.

-The District contacts those phone numbers and e-mails addresses provided by parents at the start of the school year.
-If you are not receiving phone calls or e-mails regarding School Closings/Delays, please contact the main office in your child(ren)’s school building(s) directly.
+The District contacts those phone numbers and e-mail addresses listed in the Skyward Family Access portal.
+If you are not receiving phone calls or e-mails regarding School Closings/Delays, please verify your information in Skyward.
+If the issue persists, contact the main office in your child(ren)’s school building(s) directly.

-Mars Area School District asks that no student be dropped off at school prior to the delayed arrival time.
-Parents whose children attend alternative childcare programs are asked to notify the program of the Primary Center’s “modified” kindergarten schedule.
+Note: Mars Area School District asks that no student be dropped off at school prior to the delayed arrival time.
+Parents/guardians, whose children attend alternative childcare programs, are asked to notify the program of the District’s Two-Hour Delay Schedule.

 Severe weather and/or potentially dangerous road conditions that occur at or near the time of afternoon dismissal may require the delayed release of students.
 Students may be held at their individual school building until it is deemed safe for school buses to safely transport students home.
-If students are to be held at school, the District will make every attempt to contact parents via the District’s telephone/e-mail notification system.
-The District asks that parents please do not attempt to pick up students, as you may be risking your own safety on potentially dangerous roads.
-Students will be returned home as soon as possible.
+If students are to be held at school, the District will make every attempt to contact parents/guardians via the District’s telephone/e-mail notification system.
+The District asks that parents/guardians please do not attempt to pick up students, as you may be risking your own safety on potentially dangerous roads.
+Students will be returned home as soon and as safely as possible.

 Mars Area School District will not have an early dismissal unless specifically directed by Butler County Emergency Services, the Pennsylvania Governor’s Office or Homeland Security.
 The District does not commonly practice early dismissals because students who are released early may be arriving at their homes where no adult supervision is present.

-Mars Area School District will contact parents via the District’s telephone/e-mail notification system regarding any early release of students from school as with any other decision to close or delay the start of school.
-Updated information will also be posted on the District’s website and Community Information Line for School Closings/Delays, as it becomes available.
+Mars Area School District will contact parents/guardians via the District’s telephone/e-mail notification system regarding any early release of students from school as with any other decision to close or delay the start of school.
+Updated information will also be posted on the District’s website, www.marsk12.org, as it becomes available.
 Also, please listen to local radio and television news stations for the latest School Closing/Delay information.